matplotlib/matplotlib/doc/devel/testing.rst

 We strongly recommend developing new features in a seperate virtualenv.

-Install all the matplotlib dependencies_, and install matplotlib into the virtualenv with ``pip install -e matplotlib`` (but note the changes needed to ``setup.cfg`` below) which will allow you to edit the code without reinstalling.
+Install all the Matplotlib dependencies_, and install matplotlib into the virtualenv with ``pip install -e matplotlib`` (but note the changes needed to ``setup.cfg`` below) which will allow you to edit the code without reinstalling.